ProtoconNet/did-endpoint/README.md

   </p>
 </p>

-Tooling that automates your Decentralized-Identifier interactions to process DID Auth and VC issuance with holder on Issuer implemented in Python.
+Tooling that automates your Decentralized-Identifier interactions to process DID Auth and VC issuance with holder on Issuer & Verifier implemented in Python.

 ## Identities